 - A. PBSPs are required when challenging behaviors interfere with a client's ability to have positive life experiences and form and maintain relationships.
 PBSPs are specifically required when: - 1.
 The use of certain restrictive procedures is planned or used.
 Refer to DDA Policy 5.15, Use of Restrictive Procedures, for more information and requirements regarding PBSPs. - 2.
 A client is taking psychoactive medications to reduce challenging behavior or treat a mental illness that is interfering with the client's ability to have positive life experiences and form and maintain relationships.
 Refer to DDA Policy 5.16, Use of Psychoactive Medications, for more information and requirements. - 3.
 Certain restrictive physical interventions are planned or used.
-Refer to DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements. - B. When challenging behaviors are identified, a written FA and PBSP must be completed within ninety (90) days.
-If the data indicates progress is not occurring after a reasonable period, but no longer than six (6) months, the FA and the PBSP must be reviewed and revisions implemented as needed. - C. The PBSP must include a plan for recording data on the use of the procedure and its effect (each use of the restrictive procedure must be documented).
-The plan must specify the type and frequency of data collection and monitoring.
+Refer to DDA Policy 5.17, Physical Intervention Techniques, for more information and requirements. - B. When challenging behaviors are identified, a functional assessment process should be initiated.
+A written FA and PBSP must be finalized within ninety (90) days.
+The functional assessment process should include data collection. - C. The FA and the PBSP must be reviewed and revisions implemented as needed.
+At a minimum, documentation of an annual review and update (as is necessary) by the service provider is required. - D. Data collection must include: - 1.
+Identifying and tracking of replacement behavior.
+Note: This does not require tracking of de-escalation techniques or the absence of the behavior. - 2.
+Recording data on the implementation of the PBSP and its effect; - 3.
+Any use of a restrictive procedure; and

+4. The type and frequency of data collection and monitoring.

-D. General Format for Functional Assessments and Positive Behavior Support Plans
+E. General Format for Functional Assessments and Positive Behavior Support Plans

-- 1. A written FA must have the following sections:

-- a.
-Description and Pertinent History;

-- b.
-Definition of Challenging Behaviors;

-- c.
-Data Analysis/Assessment Procedures; and

-- d.
-Summary Statements(s).

-- 2. A written PBSP must have the following sections: - a.
+- 1. A written FA must have the following sections: - a.
+Description and Pertinent History; - b.
+Definition of Challenging Behaviors; - c.
+Data Analysis/Assessment Procedures; and - d.
+Summary Statements(s). - 2.
+A written PBSP must have the following sections: - a.
 Prevention Strategies; - b.
 Teaching/Training Supports; - c.
 Strategies for Responding to Challenging Behaviors; and - d.
 Data Collection and Monitoring. - 3.
-Attachment A, Recommended Guidelines for Developing Functional Assessments and Positive Behavior Support Plans, contains guidelines to assist those writing FAs and PBSPs that will effectively support individuals with challenging behaviors. - DDA psychologists and contracted service providers may use their own format as long as the documents contain the sections described in "1" and "2" above and otherwise meet all policy requirements.
-Alternatively, they may use DSHS 15-383, DDA Functional Behavioral Assessment, and DSHS 15-382, DDA Positive Behavior Support Plan. - E. The service provider (or writer of the plan) must send completed copies of FAs and PBSPs to the client's Case Resource Manager (CRM) for inclusion in the client record. - 1.
+Attachment A, Recommended Guidelines for Developing Functional Assessments and Positive Behavior Support Plans, contains guidelines to assist those writing FAs and PBSPs that will effectively support individuals with challenging behaviors. - 4.
+DDA psychologists and contracted service providers may use DSHS 15-383, DDA Functional Behavioral Assessment, and DSHS 15-382, DDA Positive Behavior Support Plan.
+Alternatively, they may use their own format as long as the documents contain the sections described in "1" and "2" above and otherwise meet all policy requirements. - F. The service provider (or writer of the plan) must send completed copies of FAs and PBSPs to the client's Case Resource Manager (CRM) for inclusion in the client record. - 1.
 The CRM should review the documents prior to placing them in the client record.
 If, during this review, the CRM has concerns, they will discuss these with the service provider. - 2.
 No approval by the CRM is required.

-F. Distribution of PBSPs
+G. Distribution of PBSPs